Gr33ndev/n8n-nodes-teamupcalendar/README.md

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

 ## Operations

 ### Event Operations

 - **Create**: Create a new calendar event with title, dates, subcalendar assignment, and optional fields like location, notes, and attendees
+- **Get Many**: Retrieve multiple events with filtering options by date range, subcalendar, and result limits
 - **Update**: Modify existing events including changing dates, titles, subcalendars, and other properties
 - **Delete**: Remove events from the calendar
-- **Get Many**: Retrieve multiple events with filtering options by date range, subcalendar, and result limits

 ### Subcalendar Operations

+- **Create**: Add a new subcalendar to the Teamup calendar
+- **Get**: Retrieve details of a specific subcalendar by its ID
 - **Get Many**: Fetch all available subcalendars for the connected Teamup calendar
+- **Update**: Change properties of an existing subcalendar such as name and color
+- **Delete**: Remove a subcalendar from the Teamup calendar

 ## Credentials

 To use this node, you need:

 1. **Teamup Calendar Account**: Sign up at [Teamup Calendar](https://teamup.com/register) and get your API key from there
 2. **Calendar Key**: The unique identifier for your Teamup calendar (found in your share calendar URL, Settings > Sharing > Create Link)

 ### Setting up credentials:

 1. Create a Teamup calendar or use an existing one
 2. Share your calendar via Settings > Sharing > Create Link
 3. Note your calendar key from that sharing URL (e.g., `https://teamup.com/ks1234567890` → key is `ks1234567890`)